-To ensure that all the data in the system error log is relevant, it is advisable to first clear out the error log.
+To ensure that all the data in the system error log is relevant, clear the error log first.

 Clearing the System Error Log

 The errclear command deletes error log entries that are older than the number of days specified by the Days parameter.
 To delete all error log entries, specify a 0 value for the Days parameter.